-The Academy is a company registered in England & Wales and limited by guarantee.
+The Trust is a private company registered in England & Wales and limited by guarantee.
 Members are noted on page 1.
-In the event of the Academy being wound up, the liability in respect of the guarantee is limited to £10 per Member of the Academy.
+In the event of the Trust being wound up, the liability in respect of the guarantee is limited to £10 per Member.
 The registered office is Holy Cross Catholic Primary Academy, Tracyes Road, Harlow, Essex CM18 6JJ.